InfinityMods/TDDz/TDDz/README.md

 	.
 Remake cutscenes with Cutspy.cre
 	.
 Merge Bgarive.baf with Bgarive2.baf with Bgarive3.baf with Bgarive4.baf into Bgarive.baf with Cutspy.cre
 	.
 Prefix every TDD timers and variables with "tz_"
 	.
-Relieve GLOBAL stacks by moving some of them to LOCALS/AREAs .
+Relieve GLOBAL stacks by moving some variables to LOCALS/AREAs .
 Minimaps are replaced by EE minimaps
 	.
-Ice search maps are replaced by sand search map (2 areas in Trollford) .
+Ice search maps are replaced by sand search map
+	.
 Disable few areas spawners (DD8000.are-Deep Mir Forest, DD8001.are-Haunted Forest) that freeze game .
 Decrease some unnecessary very long Wait(x) that make game semmingly bugged .
 Remove some regions of interests (legacy from originator areas and not used in new areas) .
 Interaction with Riatavin/Nameless.cre removed due to Helmrat.itm bug(?)
 	.
 Set Animation During Combat Flag
 	.
 UTF8 compliant (with handle_charsets)
 	.
 Should be compatible with ToB/SoS/RoT/CtB
 	.
 Cutscenes to Tartarus with Cutspy.cre and better transitions .
 ARPO27.are/East stair entrance fixed
 	.
 Minor coding fixes and improvements